jdauble/project_template/README.md

 Voulgari, I., Komis, V., & Sampson, D. G. (2014).
 Learning outcomes and processes in massively multiplayer online games: exploring the perceptions of players.
 Educational Technology Research and Development, 62(2), 245-270.

+Billieux, J., Van der Linden, M., Achab, S., Khazaal, Y., Paraskevopoulos, L., Zullino, D., & Thorens, G. (2013).
+Why do you play World of Warcraft?
+An in-depth exploration of self-reported motivations to play online and in-game behaviours in the virtual world of Azeroth.
+Computers in Human Behavior, 29(1), 103-109.

 Bainbridge, W. S. (2012).
 The Warcraft civilization: Social science in a virtual world.
 MIT Press.

 Evans, S. (2012).
 Virtual selves, real relationships: An exploration of the context and role for social interactions in the emergence of self in virtual environments.
 Integrative psychological and behavioral science, 46(4), 512-528.